Genomic Selection for Crop Improvement

 Extensive participation of JMP developers in the MicroArray Quality Control consortium has influenced the development of predictive modeling functions in JMP Genomics.
 Replication and iteration strategies implemented in the software seek to reduce bias, with honest cross-validation approaches that can accurately assess the relative performance of hundreds of different models at a time.

-You can also incorporate gene set and pathway information from MSigDB into analysis data sets, group genes by cytoband, or create custom annotation groups using positional information.
+Researchers can also incorporate gene set and pathway information from MSigDB into analysis data sets, group genes by cytoband, or create custom annotation groups using positional information.

 Key Features of JMP® Genomics